TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 You can also listen to the TGASDK.TGA.OnLoginStatusChanged event to get notified when the login status changes.

-##Sending events
+## Sending events
 The events that have been defined in TeacherGaming Desk website are generated to the SDK and can be used to send data from the game to Desk.
-All the events have their own inner class inside TGA<yourgamename>.Event with a property for each event parameter and functions to start and send the event.
+All the events have their own inner class inside TGA&lt;yourgamename&gt;.Event with a property for each event parameter and functions to start and send the event.

-###Sending events with duration
+### Sending events with duration
 ```csharp
 // This is an example with our game Switch N’ Glitch.